Skip to main content

 Common Patterns

-• Derived fields: On onFieldChange, compute totals, taxes, or dependent values from other fields, then return newFormData.
+• Derived fields: On onFieldChange, compute dependent values and return newFormData.

-• Async validations: Use onFieldBlur to kick off lightweight checks (e.g., uniqueness).
-For heavy work, prefer server‑side validation.
+• Async validations: Use onFieldBlur for lightweight checks.
+For heavy validation, prefer server-side logic.

-• Safety first: Avoid deep mutations of viewMetadata.layout directly; use SolidViewLayoutManager.
-Always return flags correctly.
+• Safety first: Avoid deep mutation of layout objects directly; use SolidViewLayoutManager.

 Troubleshooting